multiverse-vcs/go-multiverse/README.md

 Available Commands:
-  clone       Copy an existing repository. commit      Record changes in a repository. help        Help about any command init        Create a new empty repo. log         Print change history.
+  clone       Copy an existing repository. commit      Record changes to a repository. help        Help about any command import      Import an existing git repo. init        Create a new empty repo. log         Print change history.